 Robin nodded.
 "Stay here and monitor us.
 Notify Batman immediately if anything goes wrong."

 "Do you want backup?
 I can spare some men."

 "I have my team," said Robin.
 "I'll radio you with my comm if we need anything."

-Gordon walked back to the security room where he could monitor the happenings of the entire building.
+Gordon returned to the security room where he could monitor the happenings of the entire building.

 There was a loud clanking sound, and a hiss, and the door slowly started to move aside.
-Wally's hands were shaking.
+Wally's hands shook.

 "M'gann," said Robin, standing straight, "Link us up."

 M'gann nodded and her eyes glowed briefly.
 'Everyone here?'